Undo the Brainwashing-Be Creative

 — Louis Pasteur

 Give yourself what you need to undo the brainwashing: Be creative.
 Soak up as much information and inspiration as you can.
-But know what speaks to you.
+Know what speaks to you.
 How do you know what will spark inspiration?
-Look for things in your learning/thinking style.
+Learn about yourself, how you think, and what your strengths are.

 • Visual—you learn best from pictures, images, and spacial relationships.
 Feed your creativity with trips to museums, art and craft shows, or other visual feasts.